rameliaz/my-website/academic-kickstart-master/content/courses/stats.md

 Everything I post here are [<i class="fab fa-creative-commons"></i>](https://creativecommons.org) licensed, so everyone is welcome to share and reproduce everything.

-If you think this tutorials all helpful, please pass on to your colleagues, students, etc.
+If you think this tutorials are all helpful, please pass on to your colleagues, students, etc.

+NB: Should you have any questions, comments, or anything else, please [drop me a message here](https://rameliaz.github.io/post/qa-tutorial).